yasirkula/UnityAssetUsageDetector/README.md

 - Import **AssetUsageDetector.unitypackage** to your project
 - Open **Window - Asset Usage Detector** window, configure the settings and hit **GO!**
+  - or, use the **Assets - Search For References** shortcut to find the selected object(s)' references

 **NOTE:** If your project uses an older version of AssetUsageDetector, delete the older version before updating the plugin.

 ### C. FEATURES